SimpleLuke/100-days-of-code/README.md

 **Thoughts**: Sir Tim Berners-Lee invented the World Wide Web in 1989.
 He created the first web browser, web server and website.

+### Day 50:  September 22, 2022

+**Today's Progress**: Back to the basic, take some revision about the CSS.

+**Thoughts**: CSS takes time to master, but don't spend time to just memorize all those properties.
+Practice it with JavaScript in real world project.